djeada/Algorithms-And-Data-Structures/notes/data_structures.md

 - `rotate_left()`, `rotate_right()`: Perform rotation operations to maintain balance after insertions or deletions.

 #### Time Complexity of Red-Black Tree Operations

-Due to their self-balancing nature, Red-Black trees ensure efficient performance even in the worst-case scenarios, with a logarithmic time complexity for key operations:

 | Operation | Average | Worst |
 | --- | --- | --- |